GeorgeSchiro/GetCert2/README.md

     above).
 This list can be edited here directly or through the "SAN List" button in the GetCert2.exe UI.
 Click the "SAN List" button to see the proper format here.

+    Here's a command-line example:

+    -SanList="-Domain=MyDomain.com -Domain=www.MyDomain.com"

     Note: the GetCert2.exe UI limits you to 100 SAN values (the certificate provider does the same).
 If you add more names than this limit, an error results and no certificate will be generated.

 -SaveProfile=True